 4 Danielle studied in London, England, where she received a Diploma in Law and a Post-Graduate Diploma in Legal Practice from BPP University’s Law School.

-5. After returning to Trinidad, Danielle worked as a legal intern and assistant to the Legal Advisor at the Association of Caribbean States.
+5. After returning to Trinidad, Danielle worked as a legal intern and research assistant to the Legal Advisor at the Association of Caribbean States.

 6. Danielle enrolled in and completed the M.A. program in Spanish Translation at Rutgers University in New Jersey.